 Any arrangements which you make independently which do not form part of the published trip itinerary are entirely at your own risk.
 In such an event all liability and responsibility that we bear to you will immediately cease.

-At the beginning of the trip you must provide the crew with your local payment/kitty contribution, the amount of which is specified on our website and pre-trip planning information.
-Failure to do so will be deemed a breach of contract on your part and you will not be carried on the trip.
+At the beginning of the trip you must provide the crew with your kitty contribution, to be paid in cash, the amount of which is specified on our website and pre-trip information dossier.
+Failure to do so will be deemed a breach of contract on your part and you will not be carried on the trip/s.

 The contents of this website are based on knowledge and information available to Overlanding West Africa at the time of writing.
 No warranty is given for the validity of the information supplied.

 We cannot accept any liability for any delay or cancellation in your flight to the joining point of the trip or returning from the end point of the trip, whether the delay or cancellation is caused by adverse weather conditions, rescheduling by an airline, airport authority and/or action by air traffic controllers, mechanical breakdown or industrial action.
 In certain circumstances delayed departure may be covered by your travel insurance.